 Currywurst is another German street food that you should definitely try!
 Currywurst is made with German sausage (usually bratwurst), ketchup, curry powder, and Worcestershire sauce.

-The spices give the German sausage a nice flavor while still being able to taste its authentic German roots.
-German currywurst are amazing, so be sure to try one when you’re in Germany!
+The spices give the German sausage a nice flavor while allowing you to taste its authentic German roots.
+German currywurst is amazing, so be sure to try one when you’re in Germany!

 3. Roasted chestnuts